I will also speak of Your testimonies before kings and shall not be ashamed.

 This has become mine, That I observe Your precepts.

 There is a time for an athlete where what he is instructed to do becomes automatic.
 This is the point of connection.
-Where the words equal actions, this is the moment when frustrations cease, and joy is found in the performance.
+The words equal actions, which is when frustrations cease, and joy is found in the performance.
 For a Christian, this is a critical moment as well.
 When God asks us to do equals how we live, there is tremendous joy and freedom.
 This moment of connection is an exciting time.
 It is a product of time and self-discipline.
 Have you reached the point of connection?

 1 Thessalonians 1 :1-2:8